zahta/machine-learning/README.md

        :five: `conda list -n envname` or `conda list`:arrow_right: A list of all packages installed in the environment "envname".

-       :six: `conda list -n envname pkgname`:arrow_right: To see if the package "pkgname" is installed in the environment "envname".
+       :six: `conda list -n envname pkgname`:arrow_right: To see if the package "pkgname" is installed in "envname".

        :seven: `conda install --revision=0` or `conda install --rev 0`:arrow_right: Restore active environment to the default version.